kgururaj/GenomicsDB_wiki/MPI-with-GenomicsDB.md

 and "/share/vcf2" respectively since the field _"vcf_output_filename"_ is a list of strings.

 ### Special fields during the loading process
+We recommend running [[creating the TileDB workspace on each node|GenomicsDB-utilities#creating-a-workspace]] _before_ running any MPI processes to import data.
+This ensures that the workspace directory gets created in a consistent manner before any data gets imported into TileDB arrays.
 * _column_partitions_: When using multiple MPI processes to load data into multiple column partitions, the user must specify the partitioning information as a list of dictionaries as described in the [[loading page|Importing-VCF-data-into-GenomicsDB#execution-parameters-for-the-import-program]].
 The length of the list must match the number of MPI processes which must be equal to the number of partitions that the user wishes to create.